mark-marushak/public-sonar-technical-assessment/README.md

 Now every node can use func that was passed through argument in any search nodes.

 <h4>/storage</h4>
-As usual every storage contains data about value files: logs, output etc.
+As usual every storage contains data about significant file: logs, output etc.
 There is no big logic.